This “Immortal Health Elixir” protects your gut and may also be the healthiest beverage in the world!

 This tea can be used as a mild sedative.
 Specifically, passionflower tea can be used to help reduce anxiety and improve sleep.
 There are several other possible benefits from passionflower, too.

-Research has found that this tea can lower the stress hormone in your brain.
-That hormone is called cortisol.
-This means that ashwagandha can help with stress and even insomnia.
+Research has found that this tea can lower the stress hormone, called cortisol, in your brain.
+It means that ashwagandha can help with stress and even insomnia.

-This herb is an adaptogen.
-It can help the body and mind better handle stress.
+This herb is an adaptogen and helps the body and mind better handle stress.
 Siberian ginseng may also help improve memory and focus.

 Teas for Headaches